tmtsoftware/csw-prototype/README.md

 The following applications are defined under ../apps:

+* [asConsole](apps/asConsole) - Alarm Service Console: a command line application for working with alarms
 * [configServiceAnnex](apps/configServiceAnnex) - an http server used to store and retrieve large files, used by the config service
 * [containerCmd](apps/containerCmd) - used to start containers of HCDs or assemblies, based on a given config file (This is not an application, but us used to simplify creating such applications)
 * [csClient](apps/csClient) - a command line client to the config service (used in some test scripts)